 The findings of the research indicate that the common position of the Nigerian cost experts is that cost of construction project in Nigeria is high as indicated in table 1.3.
 This inference is in consonant with previous submissions of Ajanlekoko (2017) and Oyediran et al (ND) both asserted that cost of construction in Nigeria are relatively high, though acknowledged that there is inadequate research works to substantiate this popular perception.
-The findings of this work differ from the submission of Idoro (2013) that opined that cost of construction in Nigeria.
-The findings of concern and could provide remedies to curb escalating cost of construction in Nigeria.
-The findings of this study provided the intuition for the researcher to compare the construction $cost/m^2$ in Nigeria with that of some African countries, the factors that significantly influence cost of construction in Nigeria and how the situation can be put under check through some control measures.
+The findings of this work differ from the submission of Idoro (2013) that opined that cost of construction in Nigeria is the highest in the world.
+The results of this study add to knowledge in this area of concern and could provide remedies to curb escalating cost of construction in Nigeria.
+The findings of this study provided the intuition for the researcher to compare the construction cost/m2 in Nigeria with that of some African countries, the factors that significantly influence cost of construction in Nigeria and how the situation can be put under check through some control measures.